sudhanshu1012/IT-Support-Ticket-Analysis---Excel/README.md

   ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---
 # 📎 Repository Contents

 .
-IT_Tickets_Analysis_Dashboard.xlsx: The final interactive Excel dashboard.
+IT_Tickets_Analysis_Dashboard_Excel_File.xlsx: The final interactive Excel dashboard.

 .
-IT_Ticket_Analysis.pptx: Executive summary presentation of findings and recommendations.
+IT_Ticket_Analysis_PPT.pptx: Executive summary presentation of findings and recommendations.

 .
-IT_Ticket_Analysis_Task.docx: Detailed Q&A, methodology notes, and calculations.
+Task_DOC_File.docx: Detailed Q&A, methodology notes, and calculations.

 .
-IT_Ticket_Dashboard .mp4: A preview video of the main dashboard.
+Dashboard_Video.mp4: A preview video of the main dashboard.

+.
+Dashboard_Photo: A preview photo of main dashboard.
   ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---  ---
 # 📬 Author
 Sudhanshu Tiwari